srirama-chandra/serverless-node-app/README.md

 ### Update The Environment Variables

-Refer To The env.example file and create an .env file.
-Update the .env with your secrets
+Refer to the `.env.example` file and create your own `.env` file in the root directory.

 ### Local development ( Needs AWS Account Though )

-The easiest way to develop and test your function is to use the `dev` command:
+You can run and test your Lambda function locally using the Serverless Dev Mode:
 ```
 serverless dev
 ```

-This will start a local emulator of AWS Lambda and tunnel your requests to and from AWS Lambda, allowing you to interact with your function as if it were running in the cloud.

-Now you can invoke the function as before, but this time the function will be executed locally.
-Now you can develop your function locally, invoke it, and see the results immediately without having to re-deploy.
+  This:

+-   Starts a  **local emulator**  for AWS Lambda

+-   Tunnels requests to/from AWS so you can interact with your deployed stack

+-   Lets you develop and debug locally without redeploying every time

 ### Postman Collections

 Use The Postman Collections JSON File Present In ./postman folder and Import It Locally On Postman application.